The “Birdcage” Microphone

-The Bell Lab engineers came up with a mike that was two mikes in one!
-(2) They paired an “improved” bi-directional ribbon element with a non-directional dynamic unit similar to their very excellent “Eight-ball” mike.
-They called this mike a “multi-mike” and dubbed it the model 639…it was given the nickname: “the birdcage” mike.
-(3) By combining the units two outputs the result was the uni or cardioid pattern.
-This, of course, was the exact same result as RCA obtained with their dual-ribbon design without going against RCA’s patents; with a cardioid pattern (heart-shaped) or unidirectional microphone design that didn’t impinge on RCA patents for the dual ribbon unidirectional design of the RCA 77.
+The Bell Lab engineers came up with a mic that was two mics in one!
+They paired an “improved” bidirectional ribbon element with a nondirectional dynamic unit similar to their very excellent “Eight Ball” mic.
+They called this mic a “multi mic” and dubbed it the model 639; it was given the nickname “the birdcage” mic.
+By combining the units two outputs the result was the uni or cardioid pattern.
+This, of course, was the exact same result as RCA obtained with their dual ribbon design without going against RCA’s patents; with a cardioid pattern (heart-shaped) or unidirectional microphone design that didn’t impinge on RCA patents for the dual ribbon unidirectional design of the RCA 77.
 In fact, up to this point, Western Electric hadn’t made a ribbon microphone but they did invent the dynamic mic design.

-The original model 639-A had 3 basic patterns: C-Cardioid (uni-directional, D-Dynamic (non-directional) and R-Ribbon (bi-directional).(5) Later the 639-B came out with three additional variations on the cardioid pattern giving varying degrees of front to back pickup.
-(6,7)
+The original model 639-A had 3 basic patterns: C-Cardioid (unidirectional, D-Dynamic (nondirectional) and R-Ribbon (bidirectional).
+Later the 639-B came out with three additional variations on the cardioid pattern giving varying degrees of front to back pickup.

 When the United Nations building was first opened in New York Western Electric supplied all the microphones used in the General Assembly hall.
 There were 3 model 639s on the main desk up front and many model 633 Saltshakers used at each nations delegation position in the hall.

-As we mentioned in our earlier articles on Western Electric mikes….in 1949 manufacture of these units was transferred to Altec-Lansing Corp.
-(8) Altec continued to make the 633 Saltshaker and the 639 Multimike clear up into the late 60s.
-These mikes were very popular during this period and were mainstays in the broadcasting and recording industries for decades.
-Even today they are still sought after for their excellent quality even though they haven’t been manufactured for some 40 years!
+As we mentioned in our earlier articles on Western Electric mics in 1949 manufacture of these units was transferred to Altec-Lansing Corp.
+Altec continued to make the 633 Saltshaker and the 639 Multi mic clear up into the late ’60s.
+These mics were very popular during this period and were mainstays in the broadcasting and recording industries for decades.
+Even today they are still sought after for their excellent quality even though they haven’t been manufactured for some 50 years!